Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Second, you absolutely need to call each carrier every few months and follow up on rates.
 There appears to almost always be a NEW discount or promotions much cheaper than current fees.
 For example, on a recent call, Comcast discounted my box and monthly payments AND offered free HBO for 3 months.
 On another call, Direct TV lowered the monthly payments and gave me a free Showtime package.
 On another call, medical and car insurance were lowered.
 Total Savings for TV and insurance were $600 a year!

 By cipi2000 from Miami, FL

 The high temp today is -5 (Fahrenheit) and falling toward -15.
 Fearing my face will crack, I'm staying in.
-I could set the thermostat at 72 degrees, but it's at 64.
-I don't need to be cheap, but I want to.

 Check with your cell phone provider to see what discounts you may qualify for.
 Most people are aware that auto insurance companies give discounts, but are not aware that cell phone companies do as well.